Manu’s Menu

 1. Put the gelatine sheets in a bowl filled with cold water for 10 minutes or until soft.

-2. Put the cream, milk and vanilla extract into a mug and heat it in the microwave for 40 seconds.
+2. Put the cream, milk, and vanilla extract into a mug and heat it in the microwave for 40 seconds.

 5. Add the sea salt and mix.

-6. Squeeze the excess water from the gelatine sheets and add them to the hot caramel cream.
-Mix well until completely incorporated.
+6. Squeeze the excess water from the gelatine sheets and add them to the hot caramel cream; mix well until completely incorporated.

-7. Strain the mixture into glasses/moulds.
+7. Strain the mixture into glasses or moulds.

-8. Refrigerate for at least 4 hours (or overnight) before serving.
+8. Refrigerate for at least 4 hours or overnight before serving.

 Decorations